jowagner/tbev-prediction/README.md

       If running in parallel with fewer workers than tasks consider moving Czech and Russian tasks to the top of the file to avoid long idle times of some of the workers near the end of the job.

+    * `run_gen_tasks_for_pud_data_points.sh`: calls `gen_tasks.py` with
+      options needed for PUD test set experiments, e.g. adjusting the number of samples to the dimensionality of the treebank vector weight space and switching off the box clipping used in development.
+      For the highest dimensionality 4, each language takes about half an hour.

 ## Acknowledgements